k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Operating.md

 ```

 **Creating Additional Spaces**

-Launch a Fabric Space "spacename" (optionally, with the selected Space Profile).
+Launch a Fabric space "spacename" (optionally, with the selected Space Profile).

 Use:
 ```bash